 To become an IHSS Public Authority Registry Provider and be referred to IHSS recipients, complete the following steps:

 - Participate in a hiring interview.
-You will be scheduled for this phone interview once you submit a complete registry application packet.
+You will be scheduled for this phone interview after you attend the mandatory information and orientation session and submit a complete registry application packet.

 - Be fingerprinted and go through a criminal background check by the California Department of Justice.
-Paperwork required for fingerprinting and locations where it can be completed are provided once Step 3 is completed.
+Background check fees are an out-of-pocket expense for individuals interested in becoming an IHSS Registry Provider.
+The IHSS recipient and the Public Authority do not pay for this.
+The paperwork required for fingerprinting and locations where this can be completed are provided at the information & orientation session.

 Once all steps and have been completed, your name will be placed on a Registry that will be used to refer IHSS Providers to IHSS recipients who want to hire a home care provider.